clj love where you live stamp clj love where you live stamp

 I’ve heard some people say they (and their significant other) don’t celebrate Valentine’s Day because they “prefer to show affection all year ’round!” …didn’t realize you had to choose between the two… To each their own, but Jules and I are always looking for an excuse to pamper each other, and what better time than a holiday all about celebrating relationships?
 And as with many celebrations, food is a big part of Valentine’s Day, sometimes to our detriment.

-Look, we’re all adults here (except those of you reading this who aren’t), so I’m not going side step the issue.
+Look, we’re all adults here (except those of you reading this who aren’t), so I’m not going to sidestep the issue.
 Valentine’s Day is not just a time for love.
 It’s a time for lovin’, if you know what I mean.
 And nothing kills the mood like the wide range of gastrointestinal issues caused by the well-meaning cook.
-You may think you’re treating your lover right when you cook them that 16oz ribeye, but how excited will they be about the stomach ache and early bed time that come with it?
+You may think you’re treating your lover right when you cook them that 16oz ribeye, but how excited will they be about the stomach ache and early bedtime that come with it?
 As Wolfgang Puck says, you know you’ve had a great meal when you feel like you could make love afterward.
-So we’re gonna make a great meal.
+So we’re gonna make a great meal and that starts with a light, warming, flavorful broth seasoned with the pork tenderloin that you make in course 3 and vegetables.

 4courses-to-love